 - 1. A copy of the district policy and procedure on the use of isolation and restraint must be presented to the parent or guardian at the time the IEP or plan is created.
-The IEP or Section 504 plan must include within the IEP or plan procedures for notification of the parent/guardian regarding the use of restraint or isolation. - 2.
+The IEP or Section 504 plan must include within the IEP or plan procedures for notification of the parent/guardian regarding the use of restraint or isolation under RCW 28A.600.485. - 2.
 Consistent with provisions found in Chapter 392-172A WAC, nothing in this procedure precludes the use of restraint or isolation as part of a behavior intervention plan in an IEP or a Section 504 plan, provided the student requires more specific advanced educational planning and the parent/guardian agrees to the use of these techniques in writing. - 3.
-If the parent/guardian and district determine that a student requires advance educational planning, they may develop emergency response protocols in accordance with WAC 392-172A-02105 to be used in the case of emergencies that pose an imminent likelihood of serious harm and incorporate them into a student's IEP.
+If the parent/guardian and district determine that a student requires advance educational planning, they may develop emergency response protocols in accordance with WAC 392-172A-02105 to be used in the case of emergencies that pose an imminent likelihood of serious harm and incorporate them into a student's IEP. - 4.
+If a student is receiving special education services through placement in an authorized entity under RCW 28A.155.060, the student's IEP must also specify any additional procedures required to ensure the authorized entity fully complies with state law governing the use of restraint and isolation.

-4. Special Education Isolation Procedures
+54. Special Education Isolation Procedures

 Isolation refers generally to a set of procedures employed to remove an individual from (or to remove from the individual) sources of reinforcement (reward) that are presumed to be fostering or maintaining aggressive, dangerous, destructive, or significantly disruptive behaviors.
-Timeout procedures range from simply requiring a student for a brief period of time to observe rather than participate in an activity, to isolation which means removing the student to a separate safe room until he or she the student ceases the behavior which resulted in the timeout.
+Timeout procedures range from simply requiring a student for a brief period of time to observe rather than participate in an activity, to isolation which means removing the student to a separate safe room until the student ceases the behavior which resulted in the timeout.